igirotto/Parellel_Programming/Assignment4/README.md

 # Assignment 4

-The exercise required to initialise a distributed identity matrix of size N  N.
-The matrix should then be printed (in the correct order) on the standard output if N < 10; otherwise, it should be printed on a binary file.
+ The exercises requires to implement a cyclic sum between processors.
+The processors should communicate in a ring-like fashion.